 Of the ten recognized species of Otatea, nine of them are exclusively native to Mexico, from the desert states of Chihuahua and Sonora, all the way down to the subtropical forests and mountains of Chiapas and Oaxaca.
 Only one species, O. fimbriata, has a wider distribution, from northern Colombia all the way up to Mexico.

-Otatea acuminata: Easily the most common species for ornamental cultivation, this Mexican Weeping Bamboo is popular in the warmer regions including California and the Deep South.
+Easily the most common species for ornamental cultivation, this Mexican Weeping Bamboo is popular in the warmer regions, including southern California and the Deep South.
 But it can survive mild freezes to about 20º F without incurring frost damage.
 This variety grows 10-20 feet tall with culms up to 1.5 inches thick.
 It has a very widespread native habitat covering almost all of Mexico.
-It’s fairly drought tolerant but looks better with weekly watering.
+It’s fairly drought-tolerant but looks better with weekly watering.

 A popular subspecies is O. acuminata ssp. aztecorum, sometimes listed as a distinct species O. aztecorum.
 The confusing classification is evident in the dwarf cultivar as well.

-Otatea fimbriata: The most widespread species within the genus, this variety grows from the subtropic highlands of Chiapas, in southern Mexico, through Central America, and down into the northern parts of Colombia.
+The most widespread species within the genus, this variety grows from the subtropical highlands of Chiapas, in southern Mexico, through Central America, and down into the northern parts of Colombia.
 But you are unlikely to find any at your local nursery.

-Otatea glauca ‘Mayan Silver’: The silver blue culms make this bamboo particularly beautiful.
-Foliage is thin and graceful as with other Octateas, but the culms tend to grow upright with less arching, up to about 15-20 feet tall.
-Native to Chiapas, this subtropical variety is less cold hardy but still relatively drought tolerant.
+The silver-blue culms make this bamboo particularly beautiful.
+Foliage is thin and graceful as with other Otateas, but the culms tend to grow upright with less arching, up to about 15-20 feet tall.
+Native to Chiapas, this subtropical variety is less cold-hardy but still relatively drought-tolerant.

 Other bamboos of Mexico: Genus Olmeca

-A small genus of tropical bamboo with only five species, Olmeca also belongs in the sub-tribe Guaduinae, with Guadua and Otatea.
+A small genus of tropical bamboo with only five species, Olmeca also belongs to the subtribe Guaduinae, along with Guadua and Otatea.
 Like Otatea, Olmeca is almost unique to Mexico, growing primarily around the Gulf Coast and in the south, but also extending into Honduras.
 Olmeca reflexa, found growing in lower elevation rainforests, is especially interesting for its soft, fleshy fruits.

 Cryptochloa is another bamboo genus common in Mexico.
 But it is an herbaceous rather than a woody bamboo, more distantly related, in the tribe Olyreae.